 Please refer to Excel sheet “Colombia fNRB assessment” for detailed calculations

 Data sources

-The fNRB assessment is based on internationally recognized data sources such as FAO, IPCC and local data sources such as MINAMBIENTE as summrisedsummarised below.
+The fNRB assessment is based on internationally recognized data sources such as FAO, IPCC and local data sources such as MINAMBIENTE as summarised below.

 Table 4. fNRB Colombia Description of the parameters and relevant data sources